maxmind/MaxMind-DB-Reader-python/README.rst

 After you have obtained a database and importing the module, call ``open_database`` with a path to the database as the first argument.
-Optionally, you may pass a mode as the second arguments.
+Optionally, you may pass a mode as the second argument.
 The modes are exported from ``maxminddb``.
 Valid modes are:

 * MODE_MMAP_EXT - use the C extension with memory map.